serai-dex/serai/processor/frost-attempt-manager/README.md

 A library for helper structures to manage various attempts of a FROST signing protocol.

-This library is interacted with via the `serai-processor-messages::sign` API.
+This library is interacted with via the `serai_processor_messages::sign` API.